BryceJacobsNMT/VaccinePlanner/README.md

 Of course, the -P option can be left out to use the default population file and/or other options could be added (see above).

+The R script file can be run with the command Rscript SIR.R <input.txt>
 ############################################################################
 #  Original Implementation Using a Postgres Database
 ############################################################################